Historical ecology: Biological invasions

 Biological invasions are composed of exotic biota that enter a landscape and replace species with which they share similarities in structure and ecological function.
 Because they multiply and grow quickly, invasive species can eliminate or greatly reduce existing flora and fauna by various mechanisms, such as direct competitive exclusion.
 Invasive species typically spread at a faster rate when they have no natural predators or when they fill an empty niche.
 These invasions often occur in a historical context and are classified as a type of human-mediated disturbance called human-mediated invasions.

 Invasive species can be transported intentionally or accidentally.
 Many invasive species originate in shipping areas from where they are unintentionally transported to their new location.
 Sometimes human populations intentionally introduce species into new landscapes to serve various purposes, ranging from decoration to erosion control.
 These species can later become invasive and dramatically modify the landscape.
-It is important to note that not all exotic species are invasive; in fact, the majority of newly introduced species never become invasive.
+Not all exotic species are invasive; in fact, the majority of newly introduced species never become invasive.
 Humans have on their migrations through the ages taken along plants of agricultural and medicinal value, so that the modern distribution of such favored species is a clear mapping of the routes they have traveled and the places they have settled.

 One example of an invasive species that has had a significant impact on the landscape is the gypsy moth (Lymantria dispar).
 The foliage-feeding gypsy moth is originally from temperate Eurasia; it was intentionally brought to the United States by an entomologist in 1869.
 Many specimens escaped from captivity and have since changed the ecology of deciduous and coniferous forests in North America by defoliation.
 This has led not only to the loss of wildlife habitat, but also other forest services, such as carbon sequestration and nutrient cycling.
 After its initial introduction, the continued accidental transport of its larvae across North America has contributed to its population explosion.

 Regardless of the medium of introduction, biological invasions have a considerable effect on the landscape.
 The goal of eliminating invasive species is not new; Plato wrote about the benefits of biotic and landscape diversity centuries ago.
 However, the notion of eliminating invasive species is difficult to define because there is no canonical length of time that a species must exist in a specific environment until it is no longer classified as invasive.
 European forestry defines plants as being archetypes if they existed in Europe before 1500 and neophytes if they arrived after 1500.
 This classification is still arbitrary and some species have unknown origins while others have become such key components of their landscape that they are best understood as keystone species.
 As a result, their removal would have an enormous impact on the landscape, but not necessarily cause a return to conditions that existed before the invasion.